The experts in boutique travel To Peru and South America

 Table of Contents

-1. Santa Cruz Island
+1. Santa Cruz Island - Central hub of Galapagos exploration

-Basic Facts
+Quick Facts

 Attractions and Wildlife

-Santa Cruz is the most populous and second largest of the islands.
-In Puerto Ayora, its largest town, you can visit the Charles Darwin Research Station.
-This UNESCO-founded center was built in 1959.
-Its aim is to study and conserve the precious wildlife living on the islands.
-The center is responsible for the restoration of the threatened Giant Galapagos tortoise.
 A short drive from the town is one of the Galapagos’ most picturesque beaches, Tortuga Bay.
 The arid coastline is home to marine iguanas, brown pelicans, and Sally Lightfoot crabs.
-In contrast, the interior of the island is made up of lush, green highlands.
-Here you can visit Giant tortoise reserves and Los Gemelos, the twin pit craters.
+In contrast, the interior of the island is made up of lush, green highlands, where you can visit giant tortoise reserves and Los Gemelos, the twin pit craters.
 These sinkholes were formed by parts of the ground collapsing on the empty chambers below.
 Walk through underground lava tunnels and learn about the geological formations of the island.

 Logistics

-Its proximity to Baltra airport means cruise itineraries often start and finish here.
+Its proximity to Baltra Airport means cruise itineraries often start and finish here.
 Cruise companies will pick up guests from Baltra Island and transfer them to the harbor at Puerto Ayora.
 From there, they can board their cruise ship and set sail.

-Basic Facts
+Quick Facts

 Attractions and Wildlife